ray6080/ray6080.github.io/_posts/2015-03-22-Install-pgxl-on-cluster.md

 ---
 layout: post
 title: Install Postgres-XL on a cluster
-category: prog
-tag: PG-XL
+comments: true
+categories:
+- blog
+tags:
+- system
 ---

 Here is a short memo of installing [postgres-xl](http://www.postgres-xl.org) on a cluster.